tethysplatform/tethys/docs/tutorials/google_earth_engine/dataset_controls.rst

 1. Define Target GEE Products
 =============================

 Google Earth Engine hosts a huge offering of remote sensing datasets (see: `Earth Engine Data Catalog <https://developers.google.com/earth-engine/datasets>`_.
-For the purposes of this tutorial, we'll only expose a few of the datasets in the app.
+For the purposes of this tutorial, you'll only expose a few of the datasets in the app.

-In this step, we'll define a variable that will effectively contain a list of all of the datasets we plan to support with some metadata for each that we will need in the interface and for processing.
+In this step, you'll define a variable that will effectively contain a list of all of the datasets you plan to support with some metadata for each that you will need in the interface and for processing.
 The data is organized in nested dictionaries with the following structure:

 .. code-block:: python